 Don’t make assumptions.
 Don’t take a statement made by the cheating spouse and twist it and turn it into something that it is not.
-Get a thorough understanding of what he meant – repeat the statement back for clarification if necessary – and come to an agreement of what he really was saying.
+Get a thorough understanding of what he/she meant – repeat the statement back for clarification if necessary – and come to an agreement of what he/she really was saying.

 Don’t interrogate.
 Nobody wants to feel as though they are being interrogated by the CIA.
 The fact that the victim is going to want to ask questions is actually expected by the cheating spouse.
-He knows he is going to have to face the music after the affair.
+The betrayer knows he/she is going to have to face the music after the affair.
 Make it a conversation and not a drill.

 Don’t make it a marathon.
 This goes hand in hand with the interrogation rule.
 It’s fine to have a conversation and to answer some questions, but don’t make it something that goes on forever at one sitting.
 Short, poignant conversations work best.

 Don’t close your ears.
 Effectively listen to what your spouse is saying.
 Repeat for clarification if need be.
 Hell, write down the answers if you need to.
 This may eliminate the need to ask the same questions over and over.